langchain-ai/langgraph/docs/docs/deploy/deployment/self_hosted.md

 ### Run your server locally

-First, make sure that docker is up and running.
+First, make sure that Docker is up and running.
 Test that your server works by running:

 ```python
 langgraph up -c langgraph.json